LeelaRamyaSri93/Build-With-Clarity/reflections/Day_Learning/Day 05.md

 ---

 ## 🌱 Reflection
-> “Access is power—but only when granted wisely.”
+> “Access is power but only when granted wisely.”